godotengine/godot-docs/tutorials/xr/a_better_xr_start_script.rst

 This means the headset has run through setting everything up and is ready to begin receiving content from us.
 Only at this time various information is properly available.

-The main thing we do here is to check our headsets refresh rate.
+The main thing we do here is to check our headset's refresh rate.
 We also check the available refresh rates reported by the XR runtime to determine if we want to set our headset to a higher refresh rate.

 Finally we match our physics update rate to our headset update rate.